 Sophie died on May 28, 1872.
-Franz Karl died on March 8, 1878, age 75.
-He buried in the Imperial Crypt of the Capuchin Church in Vienna.
+Archduke Franz Karl died on March 8, 1878, age 75.
+He is buried in the Imperial Crypt of the Capuchin Church in Vienna.
 In 1914, the assassination of their grandson, Archduke Franz Ferdinand, sparked the outbreak of World War I.

 You might also enjoy:

 - Jean de Bourgoing, Papiers Intimes et Journal du Duc de Reichstadt (Paris, 1927), p.
 17.

 - Gordon Brook-Shepherd, Royal Sunset: The Dynasties of Europe and the Great War (Garden City, 1987), p.
 118.

 - Edward de Wertheimer, The Duke of Reichstadt (London, 1906), p.
 410.